asyncapi/community/TSC_MEMBERSHIP.md

 # BECOME A  TSC MEMBER!

-In this article you will learn how to become a member of AsyncAPI Technical Steering Committee (TSC).You will know how to contribute, how to become a committer (maintainer), and benefits of being a  TSC member.
+In this article you will learn how to become a member of AsyncAPI Technical Steering Committee (TSC).You will know how to contribute, how to become a committer(maintainer), and realise the benefits of being a TSC member.

-We will discuss the following areas:
+The following areas are covered:
 * What is the TSC?
 * Why TSC was formed
 * Benefits of becoming a TSC member